OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 The following list of recommendations should be considered during app examination:

 - You should ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
-- You should ensure that provider has the latest updates - [Updating security provider](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
+- You should ensure that security provider has the latest updates - [Updating security provider](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
-- You should stop specifying a provider and use the default implementation (AndroidOpenSSL, Conscrypt).
+- You should stop specifying a security provider and use the default implementation (AndroidOpenSSL, Conscrypt).
-- You should stop using Crypto provider and its `SHA1PRNG` as they are depracated.
+- You should stop using Crypto security provider and its `SHA1PRNG` as they are depracated.
-- You should specify a provider only for the Android Keystore system.
+- You should specify a security provider only for the Android Keystore system.
 - You should stop using Password-based encryption ciphers without IV.
 - You should use KeyGenParameterSpec instead of KeyPairGeneratorSpec.

-#### Provider
+#### Security provider

 Android relies on `provider` to implement Java Security services.
 That is crucial to ensure secure network communications and secure other functionalities which depend on cryptography.

-The list of providers included in Android varies between versions of Android and the OEM-specific builds.
-Some provider implementations in older versions are now known to be less secure or vulnerable.
-Thus, Android applications should not only choose the correct algorithms and provide good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy providers.
+The list of security providers included in Android varies between versions of Android and the OEM-specific builds.
+Some security provider implementations in older versions are now known to be less secure or vulnerable.
+Thus, Android applications should not only choose the correct algorithms and provide good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy security providers.

-You can list the set of existing providers using following code:
+You can list the set of existing security providers using following code:

 ```java
 StringBuilder builder = new StringBuilder();